AML Checks for Estate Agents & Property Companies

 Onboard customers

 Complete AML and KYC checks for estate agents through one user-friendly platform.
-You can even integrate SmartSearch with your existing management system allowing you streamline your customer onboarding process, saving time and cutting costs.
+You can even integrate SmartSearch with your existing management system allowing you to streamline your customer onboarding process, saving time and cutting costs.

 Perform your customer due diligence